Dennis Morgan (American football)

-Dennis Morgan (June 26, 1952 – October 25, 2015) was an American football running back in the National Football League (NFL) for the Dallas Cowboys and the Philadelphia Eagles.
+Dennis Morgan (June 26, 1952 – October 25, 2015) was an American professional football running back in the National Football League (NFL) for the Dallas Cowboys and Philadelphia Eagles.
 He played college football at Western Illinois University.

-Early years
+Early life

 Morgan, grew up in White Plains, New York and attended White Plains Senior High School.
 He was a part of the 1969 undefeated football team.

 He also lettered in track and baseball.
 He set the high school national record for the indoor 40-yard dash at 4.3 seconds.

 College career

 Morgan attended Bradley University, where he was named the starter at running back as a freshman.
 The next year, he transferred to Western Illinois University after Bradley dropped its football program.
 He played running back and returned kickoffs for three seasons for Western Illinois.

 As a junior, he averaged more than 30 yards per kickoff return.
 As a senior, he averaged almost 20 yards per punt return.
 He finished his college career with 1,254 rushing yards and a 4.7-yard average per carry.
 He received honorable-mention NAIA All-American honors in 1972.